Welcome to Summer 2 - the year seems to be flying by so quickly!

 English

-Reading is a priority of ours at Brookhouse, therefore Whole Class Reading sessions take place everyday, where children are expected to read a range of texts and answer questions by summarising, retrieving, making inferences and explaining.
+Reading is a priority of ours at Brookhouse therefore Whole Class Reading sessions take place everyday, where children are expected to read a range of texts and answer questions by summarising, retrieving, making inference and explaining.
 We also have a specific focus on vocabulary, which will be sent home to learn before the lesson.
 In school, we will continue to use the online reading resource called 'Reading Plus' and encourage children to complete lessons at home.
-It is imperative for you to support your child with reading; please use the question stems to ask your children questions to check for understanding.
+It is imperative for you to support your child with reading, please use the question stems to ask your children questions to check for understanding.
 Also, ensure your child is learning their spellings for ten minutes daily.

 Mathematics